 Bill noted that we are paying our legal representation for invoices received from 2016.
 For the first quarter of 2016, the lawyer fees were $13,563.
 The legal team stated that they expect to charge us for services rendered for the remainder of 2016 of about 1/3 the amount for the 2016 First Quarter.
 Bill therefore expects that the total legal fees for 2016 will be ‘in the neighborhood’ of ~$17,500.
 Questions were raised about the fact that our legal representation is being very delayed in its billing.
 Because of legal billing delays, the 2017 budget did not carry projected expenses for legal representation.

 The 2018 budget is nearly complete.
 The budget discussions included line-by-line income and outflows.
 The budget lists required expenditures to keep the OFA moving forward.
 The budget conversations included OFA software maintenance and support.
-The budget discussions included hosting a 1 day meeting and discussions about how OFA can offset the traveling expenses of maintainer.
+The budget discussions included hosting a 1 day meeting for Linux maintainers and discussions about how OFA can offset the traveling expenses of maintainer.
 The board would like a list of activities and prices so we can put expenditures into the budget.
 Yet another discussion was about how do we fund or entice members to provide code?
 Finally, another discussion was, do we want to spend money on training programs of programs around that?
 The answer to the training question was no.

 Officer Voting